 Gentiana andrewsii or Bottle Gentian

 Such a beautiful flower and so vividly blue, it won my heart right away.
-And it blooms in the Fall?
+And it blooms in the late Fall?
 Oh my!

 This is a native plant to North America.
 These flowers are bottle-shaped, looking like over-sized flower buds .